 Costa Rica is one of the most expensive countries in the region thanks to a combination of mass package tourists and high taxes.

 These high costs for the little things – from a bottle of water to a street side snack – really do add up quickly, so make sure you budget well for them.

-At an extreme budget, you can probably get by on £20 GBP a day, by staying in cheap hostels and eating at food vendors and small, local owned restaurants.
-A mid range private room, a meal in a touristy area and some private transport will double that, whilst the sky is the limit at high end resorts.
+At an extreme budget, you can probably get by on £20 – 30 GBP a day, by staying in cheap hostels and eating at sodas (cheap food vendors) and small, local owned restaurants.
+This will put a severe limit on your activities and treks.
+A mid range private room, meals in a touristy area and some private transport will double that daily amount, whilst the sky is the limit at high end resorts.